Is Surrogacy Legal in the State of Colorado?

 Is Surrogacy Legal in Colorado?

-• Compensation to a gestational carrier is permitted when outlined in a compliant agreement; payments are for services and expenses and do not constitute payment for the child.
+• Compensation to a surrogate is permitted when outlined in a compliant agreement and tied to services, time, risks, and expenses; baby-selling is prohibited.